-- describe what processes will be in place to ensure student safety including appropriate supervision, staff screening, background checksand qualifications and professional development activities? - describe how the students will travel from the school to the 21st CCLC center and from there to their homes? - describe the plan in place to ensure safety of the vehicles and qualifications of the transportation staff? - describe the qualifications of the transportation staff? - describe a safety plan for emergencies, field trips, etc.?
+- describe what processes will be in place to ensure student safety including appropriate supervision, staff screening, background checks and qualifications and professional development activities? - describe how the students will travel from the school to the 21st CCLC center and from there to their homes? - describe the plan in place to ensure the safety of the vehicles? - describe the qualifications of the transportation staff? - describe a safety plan for emergencies, field trips, etc.?